 03 Jul Univariable and multivariable analyses

 - We can consider the following three types of analyses: single variable descriptive statistics, univariable analyses (often named univariable) and multivariable (often unproperly named multivariate) analyses

-- Descriptive analyses are used to describe the data, and are useful for detecting problems
+- Single variable descriptive statistics are used to describe the data, and are useful for detecting problems

-- Univariate and multivariable analyses allow statistical comparisons (obtaining a p-value), and only multivariable analyses allow confounding factors to be taken into account
+- Univariable and multivariable analyses allow statistical comparisons (obtaining a p-value), and only multivariable analyses allow confounding factors to be taken into account

 Before starting a statistical analysis, it is necessary to have a good knowledge of your data.
 What is the proportion of women?
 How old is the oldest patient?

-Descriptive analyses answer these questions, and have the advantage of:
+Descriptive statistics answer these questions, and have the purpose of:

 - Identifying outliers, i.e. patients with extreme values.

-- To check the distribution of the data: are they normally distributed?
+- Checking the distribution of the data: are they normally distributed?

 It will therefore be necessary to find the real age of this patient or assign him a missing value.
-If this error is not detected and corrected, then statistical analyses taking into account age will be completely wrong.
+If this error is not detected and fixed, statistical analyses taking into account age will be completely wrong.

-Carrying out a descriptive analysis is therefore a prerequisite for any statistical analysis, whether univariate or multivariable.
+Analysing the descriptive statictics of the variables is therefore a prerequisite for any statistical analysis, whether univariable or multivariable.

-Graphs are an integral part of descriptive analyses because they allow you to quickly visualize the structure of your data.
+Figures are an integral part of the descriptive statistics because they allow to quickly visualize the distribution of the data.